 In the Diaspora, we focus on Western Armenian and on cultural creativity, which are essential for sustainable communities.
 In Armenia, we focus on research support and translations.

 We also provide hundreds of university scholarships every year, investing in future intellectuals, scholars and leaders.

-We have grouped our activities into four strategic pillars that constitute our key areas of intervention:
+We have grouped our activities into the following strategic pillars that constitute our key areas of intervention:

 The Armenian Communities Department concentrates on issues to which it can bring a substantial value added in the Armenian world.
-Our focus is on the sustainability and well-being of the Diaspora, without ignoring some important needs in Armenia.
-Our “signature” is our Diaspora-centric approach, with a particular emphasis on Western Armenian language and culture.
+Our value-added is rooted in our unique diaspora-centric approach, while our mission statement and programming reflect the duality of the Armenian world: Diaspora and Armenia.

-The Department’s direct beneficiaries range from schoolchildren to established intellectuals, from civil society organisations to universities.
-We have a very clear focus on youth, particularly when it comes to language vitality programmes.
-The ultimate beneficiaries of our initiatives are Armenians throughout the world who care about the language and the culture of and in the Diaspora, who want to maintain their identity as Armenians, and who want to live in an open and democratic society in Armenia.
+Our direct beneficiaries range from schoolchildren to established intellectuals, from civil society organisations to universities.
+In any given year, projects and individuals are supported in 15-20 countries.
+The ultimate beneficiaries are Armenians throughout the world who care about the language and the culture of the Diaspora, who want to maintain their identity as Armenians, and who want to work for and live in an open and democratic society in Armenia.

 The programming priorities of the Department are rooted in its forthcoming Five Year Plan.